FairwindsOps/insights-docs/docs/configure/integrations/pagerduty.md

 [insights.fairwinds.com](https://insights.fairwinds.com)
 and going to Settings > Integrations > PagerDuty.

+The user who authorizes the application will appear in the PagerDuty UI as having triggered the incident.
+We suggest creating a "robot account" for authenticating with Fairwinds Insights to prevent any confusion.

 ## Support
 If you need help with this integration, please contact support@fairwinds.com.